ProtoLife/daptics-api/pydocmd/daptics_client.md

 and <code>create\_analytics</code>) will be run in an asynchronous event loop.
 Normally you will only set this flag if you want to receive progress information via a coroutine (callback) function.

+<code>verify\_ssl\_certificates</code> - If set (True), strict checking of
+the validity of the API server's SSL certificates will be done when the
+<code>connect</code> method is called.
+Set this to False, with extreme caution, to
+disable this check.